Australian International Documentary Conference: Description

+AIDC is a not-for-profit organisation committed to supporting and elevating nonfiction storytelling through creative and business opportunities across film, television, streaming, and digital media.

 List of Conferences

-The conference was held online in 2021 due to the COVID-19 pandemic in Australia.

 The Stanley Hawes Award

-The annual Stanley Hawes Award for contribution to the documentary in Australia is announced at each AIDC.
+The annual Stanley Hawes Award for contribution to the documentary in Australia was announced at each AIDC until 2023.

 The Stanley Hawes Award was established in 1997 to honour Stanley Hawes as first Producer-in-Chief of the Australian National Film Board and Commonwealth Film Unit.
 The award recognises the significant support he gave independent filmmakers in the documentary sector and is awarded to a person that makes an outstanding contribution to the documentary sector in Australia.